aws-samples/amazon-cognito-vue-workshop/README.md

 In this workshop we use the Vue 3 web framework to build out our SPA (Single Page Application).
 You do not need to be an expert in the framework to complete the workshop.
 We will provide all the code needed to complete the workshop, and have commented the code to make it easier to understand.

-**Note:** Having an understanding of JavaScript frameworks such as React and Angular would be benefical.
+**Note:** Having an understanding of JavaScript frameworks such as React and Angular would be beneficial.

 ### Resource Links